mdacach/autonomous_driving/README.md

 https://user-images.githubusercontent.com/43617028/168439771-8ef98e08-fb8b-4714-853c-a287af667572.mp4

 #### Note:
-For some reason, when I try to change the speeds during the video it gets laggy, so I've done separate videos instead of a big one.
+When I try to change the speeds during the video, it gets laggy, so I've done separate videos instead of a big one.

 ### Development:
 All semaphores used and area of effect
 ![semaphores](https://user-images.githubusercontent.com/43617028/168439970-f98d6aed-47ff-45d2-8d5a-b691e84ec96c.jpeg)

-All pixel points used for Car's routes
+All pixel points used for car's routes
 ![all_points](https://user-images.githubusercontent.com/43617028/168439975-4283056a-39da-4e5f-ac9f-a6b26302c2df.png)